The Church of St Nicholas dominates the skyline in Newbald.

 Memorials within the church, which are scarce, include one to Sir Phillip Monckton, a leading Royalist within the Civil War who lived close-by; he died in 1678/9 and was buried in North Newbald.
 One of the stained glass windows depicts a wonderful hunting horn, this is said to have belonged to Ulphus, son-in-law to King Canute who dedicated his lands, including Newbald to God and St Peter.
 This ancient relic is kept in York Minster.
 As with most ancient buildings, maintenance of the fabric of the church is ongoing and expensive and NPC fully supports every effort to raise funds to keep, maintain and improve this important community facility.
 Recent works have included replacing and repairing damaged and eroded masonry to the door arches and south transept plinth.
 NPC takes responsibility for the maintenance of the clock.
 The Coronation Clock was installed on the Tower at a cost of £95 to celebrate the Coronation of King George V in 1911.

-At the time of writing the council is awaiting a detailed survey of the clock to determine a programme of repairs to ensure it is ‘kept ticking’!
+Newbald Parish Council (NPC) regularly services the clock and arranges for a programme of repairs to ensure it is ‘kept ticking’!
 NPC also takes responsibility for keeping the churchyard grass cut.
 Toilet facilities have recently been installed within the church and it is hoped that these will help to attract more events throughout the year within.
 These already include visiting musical evenings and a very successful Festival of Flowers.
 St Nicholas church has faithfully served the spiritual needs of the Church of England community for nearly 900 years with the conduct of services of worship, weddings, baptisms and funerals.